ovgu-FINken/multi_robot_path_planning/README.md

-# A Multi-Agent Path Plannng Algo, Based on Velocity Obstacles
+# A Multi-Agent Path Planing Algo, Based on Velocity Obstacles